CASFRI/PostgreSQL-Table-Translation-Framework/README.md

     * e.g. NothingInt()

 * **CountOfNotNull**(*stringList* **vals1**, *stringList* **vals2**, *stringList* **vals3**, *stringList* **vals4**, *stringList* **vals5**, *stringList* **vals6**, *stringList* **vals7**, *int* **max_return_val**, *boolean* **zero_is_null**)
-    * Returns the number of string list input arguments that have at least one list element that is not null or empty.
+    * Returns the number of string list input arguments that have at least one list element that is not null or empty string.
 Up to a maximum of 7.
     * If the count is greater than the max_return_val, the max_return_val is returned.
     * If zero_is_null is TRUE, any zero values ('0') are counted as null.
     * max_return_val and zero_is_null always need to provided.